Leading documentation system improvements for Saas organizations

 -

-Developed and maintained style guidelines that supported clarity, consistency, and localization.
+Developed and evangelized style guidelines that supported clarity, consistency, and localization.

 -

-Edited customer-facing content to ensure accuracy and usability at scale.
+Edited customer-facing content to ensure accuracy, consistency, and usability at scale.

 -